95ulisse/rustybf/README.md

 let optimizer = Optimizer::with_passes_str("collapse-increments,mul-loops,dead-code").unwrap();
 instructions = optimizer.run(instructions);

-// Now we can ether prepare an interpreter to run the instructions, or... let mut interpreter =
+// Now we can either prepare an interpreter to run the instructions, or... let mut interpreter =
     Interpreter::builder()
     .input(std::io::stdin())